RaviChandarkolla/Helping-Doctors/README.md

 ## Mobile Application (Android)

-The android apk is present in the below location:
+The android apk is present [here](/Mobile%20App/APK/).
+I have used my App ID in this APK.

 If you want to build the application yourself follow the below steps: